Schedule of work

 Current project status

 The council approved the Outline Planning Application for NMRES (Nine Mile Ride Extension South) in January 2017.
 Reserved Matters planning permission was granted February 2020.
-Detailed design is now underway and is likely to be completed by Winter 2020/21.

 The NMRE construction is in two sections.
 The Northern section between A327 Eversley Road and the lane next to Hogwood Industrial Estate is complete.
 Planning permission for the Southern section has been granted.